What is the Ayahuasca Diet?

 Restricted for 3 days prior to arrival-

-- Caffeine (sodas – coffee okay in moderation no cream or sugar)
+Caffeine (coffee/tea are okay in moderation no cream or sugar)

 In regard to Medications